#Innsider’s guide to Vancouver

 Growler fills this way…

-Across town in the False Creek neighbourhood, and worth checking out, is CRAFT Beer Market; a beer-focused restaurant opened in a remodelled salt factory in the heart of the Olympic Village community.
+Across town in the False Creek neighborhood, and worth checking out, is CRAFT Beer Market; a beer-focused restaurant opened in a remodeled salt factory in the heart of the Olympic Village community.
 It has 140 beers on tap, 400 seats and a glass-walled keg room that houses 450 kegs.

 A place to stay

-Our Park Inn by Radisson Vancouver Hotel is set against the breath-taking Coast Mountain range and False Creek.
-It is also positioned close to local transportation and is within walking distance of Granville Island.
-Visit the hotel page here
+Our Park Inn & Suites by Radisson, Vancouver, BC is set against the breath-taking Coast Mountain range and False Creek.
+It is also positioned close to local transportation and is within walking distance of Granville Island, as well as many shops and restaurants.